Top Russian diplomat dismisses Czech claims of poison plot

 Lavrov scoffed at the allegations.

 “They found a deadly poison and let him into the country?” he said at Thursday’s briefing.
-“Would any sound person believe in these fabrications.”
+“Would any sound person believe in these fabrications?”

-Moscow and Prague have been at loggerheads for weeks after Kolar’s district removed the statue of Soviet World War II commander Ivan Konev whose armies liberated Prague from Nazi occupation.
+Moscow and Prague have been at loggerheads for weeks after Kolar’s district removed the statue of Soviet World War II military commander Ivan Konev whose armies liberated Prague from Nazi occupation.
 Officials in Prague 6 said the statue will be moved to a museum and a new monument honoring the city’s liberation will be installed in its place.

 The statue’s removal caused outrage in Russia, which has angrily lashed out at any attempts to diminish the nation’s decisive role in defeating the Nazis.